-Pretending to be a visitor, the attacker starts a co-browsing session and tries to inject their own script code into the DOM (Document Object Model) in the hope that it will be transmitted when the collaboration server replicates the visitor’s web page structure on the agent’s computer.
+Pretending to be a visitor, the attacker starts a co-browsing session and try to inject malicious script code into the DOM (Document Object Model).
+Their hope is that it’s transmitted when the Collaboration Server replicates the visitor’s web page structure on the agent’s computer.
 Because the agent is in the company’s intranet, the attacker hopes to gain access to internal computers, or to the agent’s username and password, by displaying a login window on the agent’s computer.

 Object, Embed and Applet-tags (this can be configured.)

-Any CSS code it does not recognize as valid and safe.
+Any CSS code it doesn’t recognize as valid and safe.

 If the file contains executable code, the attack requires little sophistication.
 However, the agent has to agree to download the file and then must manually execute it.

 If the file contains rich media (such as a PDF file), the attack requires sophistication, because PDF files are secured against known possibilities to insert code.
 The agent still has to download and open the file, but may be unaware that it contains executable code.

 If the file is a simple media file (such as an image file), the attack requires a high degree of sophistication, because images usually can’t contain code, and browsers are thoroughly tested against this type of attack.
 However, images are loaded automatically by the browser, which facilitates the execution of the attack.

 In a secure setup, the Collaboration Server never transmits an image or file from the internet to the agent’s computer.
 Instead, it only accepts the company web server as a trusted source.
 The Collaboration Server will attempt to load all resources that the agent requires from the company web server.
 If a resource isn’t available, the Collaboration Server simply doesn’t display anything.
 Thus, a malicious link will simply result in a failed request to the Collaboration Server.